Student Voice as Partnership, Not Extraction

 Q: How can universities reduce extractive feedback practices without abandoning sector surveys like the NSS?

-A: Keep the surveys, but change the surrounding process.
+A: Keep the surveys, but redesign the process around them.
 Co-design a small number of local open-text questions with students, share the analysis back in accessible formats, and involve students in prioritising actions.
 The NSS can remain a benchmark, but partnership is built through what happens before and after the survey: expectations, interpretation, and visible change.

 Q: What does "Students as Partners" look like in a student feedback analytics project?

 A: It means students help shape the work at multiple points: what questions are asked, what themes matter, how categories are named, how dashboards are interpreted, and what actions follow.
-It also requires practical commitments, like paying students for their time, widening participation beyond the usual representatives, and being transparent about limits (for example, which changes are constrained by professional requirements or funding).
+It also requires practical commitments such as paying students for their time, widening participation beyond the usual representatives, and being transparent about limits, for example when professional requirements or funding constrain change.
+That wider partnership model only works when institutions close the loop in student voice initiatives and show students what changed.

 Q: What changes if we treat student voice as agency rather than a dataset?